PenguiningDev/TNTRunPlugin/README.md

 Well well well, you've made it here...

-TNTRunPlugin is what it sounds like; imagine TNT Run from Hypixel, then lower your expectations by around 70%... hey, there's still that 30% though, right??
+TNTRunPlugin is exactly what it sounds like; imagine TNT Run from Hypixel, then lower your expectations by around 70%... hey, there's still that 30% though, right??